AI agent case

 Scheduled tasks

 Cron-based task runner built in.
-Set a morning digest, a weekly report, or a daily status check — it runs without any trigger from you.
+Set a morning digest, a weekly report, or a daily status check.
+It runs without any trigger from you.

 Bring your own model